Abhinav5050649/CreditCardValidator/README.md

 # Credit Card Validator

-A C++ Program to validate the authenticity of a Credit Card, made by possible by the application of the Famous Luhn's Algorithm.
+A C++ Program to validate the authenticity of a Credit Card, made possible by the application of the Famous Luhn's Algorithm.

 ## Requirements